Division of Environmental Quality Director: Kyra Moore

 Freon is a generic term for refrigerants used in many air conditioners and major appliances.
 Older air conditioners and major appliances often use a type of chlorofluorocarbon (CFC) that damages the earth’s protective ozone layer.
 It has been replaced, in many cases, with various types of hydrochlorofluorocarbon (HCFC).
 Many HCFCs are also being phased out and will eventually have to be replaced.
 HCFCs, while not as harmful as CFCs, still damage the earth’s ozone layer.

 It is very important that all CFCs be contained, whether in the servicing of an air conditioner or when throwing away an appliance that contains CFCs.
 All containers that hold CFCs should be clearly labeled.
 HCFCs cannot be used in equipment that use CFCs.
 CFCs are not considered hazardous waste unless they are mixed with other waste products.
 However, all freon should only be handled by trained and certified professionals.
-To find out more about how freon should be controlled read the fact sheet Prohibition of Major Appliance Disposal in Landfills Fact Sheet - PUB929.
+To find out more about how freon should be controlled, read Prohibition of Major Appliance Disposal in Landfills - PUB929.

 Different Requirements May Exist